SurbhiWadhwa1/sky130-CMOS-Design-SPICE-Workshop/README.md

 <br>When Vds <= (Vgs-Vt), the MOSFET is in linear region of operation
 <br>For this region, Id=kn.(Vgs-Vt).Vds as (Vds^2)/2 is a very small amount in this case
 <br>Vdds can be sweeped from 0V to (Vgs-Vt)V to make the device work in linear region of operation
-<br> Dependance of Id on Vds in pinch-off region: The chanel voltage is denoted with Vgs-Vds.
+<br> Dependance of Id on Vds in pinch-off region: The chanel voltag
+e is denoted with Vgs-Vds.
 <br>
 <b>Pinch-off condition</b> is when Vgs-Vds=Vt
 <br>When the Pinch-off phenomenon is started, the channel begins to disappear.
 Basically, the channel starts to disappear only from the Drain side acquiring a triangular shape.